Scientific Name

 Description

 Ruschias are popular for use in the garden.
-Their tolerance of drought makes them ideal water-wise plants in the arid and semi-arid parts of the world.
-Brilliant seasonal color displays can be achieved by mass planting in large areas and using many different growth forms.
+Their tolerance to drought makes them ideal water-wise plants in the arid and semi-arid parts of the world.
+Brilliant seasonal color displays can be achieved by mass planting over large areas and using a variety of growth forms.

-There are tufted, round-shaped plants, which are well suited for containers and flower boxes.
-The low-growing and spreading species cover well and will do wonders to terraces, embankments and will easily stabilize loose sand.
-Then there are the bigger, more robust types that are best used among larger plants or in combination with other succulents in rock gardens and mixed beds.
+There are tufted, round-shaped plants well suited for containers and flower boxes.
+The low-growing, spreading species cover well, will do wonders for terraces and embankments, and will easily stabilize loose sand.
+Then there are the larger, more robust types, best suited for larger plants or for combining with other succulents in rock gardens and mixed beds.

-Remember that Ruschias are short-lived plants, and it is essential to continue replanting every three years.
-All species attract a host of insects, and they are thus ideal subjects to attract wildlife to the garden throughout the year.
+Remember that Ruschias are short-lived plants, and it is essential to replant them every 3 years.
+All species attract a host of insects, making them ideal subjects for attracting wildlife to the garden throughout the year.

-Once rooted or germinated, cuttings and seedlings can be fed with organic fertilizers to enhance vigor and health.
+Once rooted or germinated, cuttings and seedlings can be feed with organic fertilizers to enhance vigor and health.

 Learn more at How to Grow and Care for Ruschia.